dfinity/portal/docs/developer-docs/production/topping-up-canister.md

 ## Topping up a canister with the NNS Frontend dapp

+You can also top up any canister via the [NNS Frontend dapp](https://nns.ic0.app):

+1. Navigate to the "My Canisters" section of the dapp
+2. Click "Link Canister"
-In the "My Canisters" section of the dapp, there is a feature called "Link Canister" that can be use to add any mainnet canister to the user's list of canisters.
-It is not necessary for the user to actually control said canister.
+3. Add a canister principal (It is not necessary for the user to actually control said canister)
+4. Once canister is added, click on that canister

-Once you add a canister principal, the canister will be listed and can be can topped up as any other canister, using the ICP in your NNS frontend dapp.
+5. Click `add cycles` to add cycles using the ICP in your NNS frontend dapp